Hurudza/.github/profile/README.md

 In particular, it takes into consideration the design of a data management system applied to agriculture.

-The solution is to create a digital and electronic platform that provides access to information on crops and agricultural data using a mobile application, allowing the user to monitor the weather, get information on crops, and control the irrigation.
+The solution is to create a digital and electronic platform that provides access to information on crops and agricultural data using a mobile application, allowing the user to monitor the weather, get information on crops, and control irrigation.

 ## Project Insights